• Skip to primary navigation

 Hatch chile refers to varieties of chiles that are grown in the Hatch Valley, an area stretching north and south along the Rio Grande from Arrey, New Mexico, in the north to Tonuco Mountain to the south of Hatch, New Mexico.

 The soil and growing conditions in the Hatch Valley create a unique terroir that contributes to the flavor of chile grown there.
-The chile is a little more smokey than a California chile, which is also due to their quick process of immediately charring and freezing them.
+The chile is a little more smokey than California chile, which is also due to their quick process of immediately charring and freezing them.
 Hatch chiles are very delicate and do not transport well, that's why they process them quickly.
 You can find many roadside stands during the growing season; roasting the chiles away in large drums.
 It's quite dramatic to see, and very fragrant too.

 hatch chile roaster